Last Updated on

 Your choice of domain name can have a huge impact on your success online.
 You want a name which is memorable, easy-to-find and which won’t be confused with a different business.

-Finding the right domain registrar is key.
+Finding the best domain registrars is key and domain registrar reviews like this one will help you out a lot.
 You need to find a domain registration company which offers dependability, useful features, reliable customer service and a low price.

-Not sure which domain registrar to choose?
+Not sure which of the domain registration companies to choose?
 Here’s a complete guide on what to look for as well as five domain registrar reviews you’ll want to read.

-To put it simply, domain registrars or domain providers manage and assigns internet domain names.
+To put it simply, domain registrars or domain providers (domain registration companies) manage and assigns internet domain names.
 They can be a non-profit organization or a commercial enterprise.
 Both must be accredited by a generic top-level domain registry (gTLD) or a country code top-level domain registry (ccTLD).

 The Domain Name System (DNS) is a world-spanning network of web services.
 Each website on the DNS can be accessed by one of two ways: either by a domain name or an IP address.
 Since IP addresses are a long sequence of numbers, obviously the vast majority of internet users prefer to use domain names.